BerkeleyLearnVerify/ScenicRules/README.md

 - **Abstract Scenario Representation**: Leverages the [Scenic](https://scenic-lang.org/) probabilistic programming language to model driving contexts in an expressive, compact, and interpretable manner.

 ### Repository Status
-This repository is currently under active development as we organize the codebase and documentation for the official release.
-Some features and documentation pages may be incomplete.
+We are actively building out the tutorials and documentation for the repository.
 Stay tuned!

 ### Documentation
 Please refer to our [documentation](https://scenicrules.readthedocs.io/en/latest/) for installation instructions, tutorials, and more details about ScenicRules.